What Is Memory Care?

 This isn’t an exhaustive list and not every item on it might work for your senior.
 It’s up to you to know which activities can benefit your specific situation.
 You may find that you try an activity and your loved one becomes frustrated.
 That’s when you know it’s time to take a break and try another activity at a later time.
 Focusing on quality time rather than the activity itself will make the biggest difference.

-Signs It Might Be Time For Memory Care
+3 Signs It Is Time For Memory Care

 When a life-changing event happens, it is natural to spring into the mindset of making plans and preparations for the future.
 But when more gradual conditions like Alzheimer’s and dementia begin to take hold, there isn’t always the same immediate impact.
 Symptoms begin to manifest over time, and it can be difficult to discern exactly when extra care is needed.